javalsai/console-questions/README.md

 Other
 =====

-* See the [npm page](https://www.npmjs.com/package/console-questions) of this package.
+* Go to the main page at [npm](https://www.npmjs.com/package/console-questions) of this package.
-* Check out our [GitHub](https://github.com/javalsai/console-questions) page to see this code.
-* Join our [discord](https://discord.gg/Qy6s2DhWBF) community to make your suggestions, ask some doubts or know new features before publishing it.